autowarefoundation/autoware/planning/behavior_velocity_intersection_module/README.md

 The `Attention Area` in the intersection are defined as the set of lanes that are conflicting with ego vehicle's path and their preceding lanes up to `attention_area_length` meters. `RightOfWay` tag is used to rule out the lanes that each lane has priority given the traffic light relation and `turn_direction` priority.

-`Intersection Area`, which is supposed to be defined on the HDMap, is an area convering the entire intersection.
+`Intersection Area`, which is supposed to be defined on the HDMap, is an area converting the entire intersection.

 ![attention_area](./docs/intersection-attention.drawio.svg)